Larree17/LC-TrollKillbind/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the feature you're requesting**
 A clear and concise description of what you want to have added.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions you've considered.

 **Additional context**
 Add any other context or screenshots about the feature request here.